knightvertrag/VCS/resources/new.md

 modified: <fielname1>
 created: <fielname2>
-deleted: <fielname3>
 ```
 Unstaged changes will be tracked by comparing the last commit with the current state and checking if the changed files are present in the .add folder.
-If one is checking the status before the first commit, then, if .add folder exists, we compare the .add folder with the current state and get the files which have
+If one is checking the status before the first commit, then, if .add folder exists, we compare the `.add` folder with the current state and get the files which have
-1. not been staged at all
+1. Not been staged at all
-2. changed after staging
+2. Changed after staging
-3. deleted after staging

 If neither .add nor .commit exists we simply consider everything from the root to be unstaged.